Xavier Valiño

-Xavier Valiño García (Cospeito, November 4, 1965) is a Spanish writer, journalist and music commentator specializing in rock and pop.
+Xavier Valiño García (Cospeito, November 4th) is a Spanish writer, and music journalist specializing in rock and pop music.
 He contributes to various Spanish media outlets, covering music, film, and travel.
 He is the author of numerous books on music and popular culture, including Veneno en dosis camufladas.
 La censura en los discos de pop-rock durante el franquismo (Milenio, 2005).
 Some of his early work focuses on the censorship of pop-rock during Francoist Spain.